timescale/docs/README.md

  - **type**: In some special cases, a tree element may have a special `type` associated with it.
 This is rarely needed in day-to-day documentation updates, but when specific functionality is required, it may be necessary to inquire about other page types.
-Currently `page` and `directory` the the two major supported types in documentation.
+Currently `page` and `directory` the two major supported types in documentation.

  - **excerpt**: For a few select nodes in a tree, the `excerpt` may be used to create navigation "cards" on high-level landing pages.
 It is only intended to